nousheenali/Linear_Regression/README.md

 [<img width="600" src="https://github.com/nousheenali/Linear_Regression/assets/66158938/597aac7b-f39a-42a8-a971-9fd3eb52bada">](https://machine-learning.paperspace.com/wiki/gradient-descent)

-To train your algorithm with gradient descent to minimize our cost-function f(m, b) and reach its local minimum by tweaking its parameters (m and b).
+We use gradient descent algorithm to minimize our cost-function f(m, b) and reach its local minimum by tweaking its parameters (m and b).
 The image above shows the horizontal axes representing the parameters (m and b), while the cost function f(m, b) is represented on the vertical axes.
-Gradient descent is a convex function.
 We start by initializing m and b with some random numbers.
 Gradient descent then starts at that point (somewhere around the top of our illustration), and it takes one step after another in the steepest downside direction (i.e., from the top to the bottom of the illustration) until it reaches the point where the cost function is as small as possible.

 The size of the steps taken by gradient descent in the direction of the local minimum is determined by the learning rate.
 To ensure the gradient descent algorithm converges to the local minimum, it is crucial to set the learning rate to an appropriate value—neither too low nor too high.
 If the steps are excessively large, the algorithm might oscillate and fail to reach the local minimum within the convex function.
 Conversely, a very small learning rate will eventually lead to convergence, but the process may be time-consuming.
 Finding a balanced learning rate is essential for the effectiveness of the gradient descent optimization.